 You murky, fortified, heart-of-darkness river out of which expeditions were issued to the ends of the earth, into the darkness beyond, not long after courageous expeditions traversed your upstream in turn to unravel your darkly beating heart, the one others were faced with back when this place was the end of the earth and other geographies the center of it.

-Dear London, until you and others like you curb your emissions, turning your footprint into a non-toxic, green one, rendering your development conducive to life in general, you cannot but be deemed a place of horror.
-Perhaps more alluring and accommodating and sophisticated than Conrad’s Africa, but horror nonetheless, the kind that eradicates life around the world.
+Dear London, until you and others like you curb your emissions, turning your footprint into a non-toxic, green signature, rendering your development conducive to life in general, you cannot but be deemed a place of horror.
+Perhaps more alluring and accommodating and sophisticated than Conrad’s Britain and Europe and Africa, but horror nonetheless, the kind that eradicates life around the world.

 From your Marlow-driven, 21st-century-minded Spin Doctor,